ch4dtw/Auto-Punch/README.md

 # Auto-Punch
 For FCU Punch Card Auto

-## Create settings.py with account, password by yourself
+## Edit settings.py with account, password for your own